Philip Cowley: Parliamentary Revolts

 Cowley is involved in the continuous production of highly detailed and closely analysed briefing papers and reports of divisions in the UK Parliament, with eye-witness accounts of whipping practices in action, counts and comparisons of rebellious voting by Parliamentarians and discussion of how such activity impacts on its political context.
 He co-ordinates this work through the maintenance of a website produced in a blog format.
 He is assisted by his colleagues Mark Stuart, also of the University of Nottingham, and Lord Norton of the University of Hull.
 They are funded by the Economic and Social Research Council and through previous research by their respective universities and the Leverhulme Trust.
 The project is not affiliated to any political party, nor does it receive funding from any other source.

 "Votes for Adults"

-He has produced a website entitled "Votes for Adults" in which he claims to dismiss comprehensively the arguments put forward in support of a reduction of the voting age to 16.
+He had a website entitled "Votes for Adults" in which he claims to dismiss comprehensively the arguments put forward in support of a reduction of the voting age to 16.
 This is in opposition to the Votes at 16 campaign, supported by a broad coalition of youth charities and other organisations.